openvar/variantValidator/docs/user-manual/index.md

 A local installation provides access to the complete VariantValidator software suite, including:

-- VariantValidator
+- VariantValidator CLI and Python API
-- VariantFormatter
+- VariantFormatter CLI and Python API
-- gene2transcripts
+- gene2transcripts CLI and Python API
-- hgvs2reference
-- Python API
+- hgvs2reference CLI and Python API
-- Command-line interface (CLI)

 Installation instructions are provided in the [Installation Guide](../installation/index.md).